warren-lvc/temp-estimation/README.md

 The system measures ultrasonic time-of-flight (TOF) with an HC-SR04 sensor and an ATmega16A microcontroller, calculates the ultrasonic propagation velocity in air, and estimates temperature with high precision (±0.4 °C).
 Results are displayed in real-time via a 16x2 LCD, demonstrating repeatable and reliable measurements suitable for laboratory and industrial applications.

-Publication: In proceedings of International Conference on Ultrasonics and Materials Science for Advanced Technology (ICUMSAT-2025) held on 21-23 Jan 2026, Chennai India.
+Publication: In proceedings of International Conference on Ultrasonics and Materials Science for Advanced Technology (ICUMSAT-2025) held on 21-23 Jan 2026, Chennai, India.

 🎯 Objectives